 Annie’s Summer Strawberry chewy candies have a delicious strawberry flavour that mimics Twizzlers.
 Or for something a little different, they also have a highly-rated Pink Lemonade flavor.
 YUM!!!
 These come in boxes of 5 pouches each, so it’s easy to tuck a little snack into your lunch bag or your purse.
 Or, fill a bowl with the pouches and everyone can have a little bag of candy to themselves.
 And these candies are certified gluten free, too.

 Or, if you’re craving sour candy, then Maynard’s Sour Patch Kids are also gluten free!
 (We have a whole article about Sour Patch kids!
 Just in case you’d like some more info on that.
 Can you tell we love snacks around here?)

 Conclusion – Twizzlers are not safe for Celiacs

 The end of this story is, sadly, that Twizzlers are NOT a treat for those of us who must eat gluten free for medical reasons.
 We tried to find a couple of other treats that might suffice if you want some candy to snack on.
 Don’t worry…there are almost always alternatives to the gluten-filled treats we are used to.
 And, as more of us need to eat gluten free, manufacturers will keep developing new gluten free products for us.

 P.S.
 I’m on the hunt for a tasty Twizzler-like red licorice treat that IS gluten free.
-If you know of any, please leave a comment and let all of us know!
+If you know of any, please let us know!

 This article includes affiliate links – meaning, we may earn a small commission on sales made via our links.
 At no extra cost to you!
 Thanks for supporting GlutenFreeTree.com.